Offirmo/offirmo-monorepo/stack--2022/0-CONTRIBUTING/99-todo.md

-TODO purge "@babel/core": "^7"
-TODO purge all babel

-TODO remove all require()
+TODO remove all remaining require()
-TODO switch to full ESM
-TODO run node in ESM
 TODO ensure all packages have at least a sanity check unit test